Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 Heartburn in Pregnancy, hormonal and physical changes are the primary causes of heartburn during pregnancy.
 Pregnant women are particularly susceptible to GERD in the third trimester, this is due to the pressure exerted on the uterus, in this instance, medications like antacid are seldom effective.
 Although there is no real cure for heartburn in pregnancy, choosing foods and drinks that are easy to digest, avoiding rich spicy and high-fat dishes, avoiding citrus juice and coffee can help to relieve or reduce acid reflux.
 Drinking water before and after meals, eating small frequent meals at regular intervals, not eating at bedtime, sleeping in a propped up position can all help in the prevention of acid reflux and heartburn.

-Asthma, people, suffering from asthma are at a very high risk for GERD, between 50%, and 90% of people with asthma show some symptoms of GERD.
+Asthma, people, who have asthma are at a very high risk for GERD, between 50%, and 90% of people with asthma show some symptoms of GERD.

 Eating Pattern, strenuous activity immediately after eating, snacking at bedtime, eating heavy or spicy meals then lying on the back or bending over from the waist or straining after eating are habits that may increase the risk of heartburn and GERD.
 Food and drinks to avoid include alcohol in excess, caffeine drinks, citrus fruits, chocolate, fried foods, spicy foods and tomatoes.

 Smoking, there is more research evidence to show that smoking increases the risk for GERD, it reduces the LES muscle function, increases acid secretion, impair muscle reflexes in the throat and causes damage to the protective mucus lining.
 Smoking can also lead to emphysema that is a form of COPD, also a risk factor for GERD.